Inaugural Message

 Like Eve Babitz who disputed Joan Didion’s doom prophecies, black swans are the “freakish, beautiful outsiders”[1] who endeavor to unsettle our fated dooms.
 When they manage to inspire others to sublime pleasure, causing a potential disruption of the standing order, black swans “[b]ecome art, not decoration.”[2]
 In Hollywood, especially, the self-enchantment of world changing art was always challenged, but never defeated by our “ever-present fear[s] of total disaster (earthquakes, fires, random murders).”[3]

-But unjust norms are one of the major causes of the present flight of our black swans.
 The dooms we long to resist and the hopes we dream to chase are linked at the hip.
-Like the chicken and the egg, we cannot have one without the other.
-Yet, the doomsayers ought to hush and make space for the Babitzian phoenixes of our day.
-Presently, there are many black swans flying up from the ashes — conspicuous — aflame — but what does it mean?
+Yet, the prognostications of doom that are presently flooding into America from all the world are beginning to grate.
+Perhaps the doomsayers ought to hush and make space to wonder about the many Babitzian black swans presently flying up from the ashes — conspicuous — aflame.

-Eventually, this tearing of the veil may be revealed as the reason why the Supreme Court is presently upending its own institutional foundations.
+Eventually, the tearing of such veils in the public discourse may be revealed as the very reason why the Supreme Court is presently tearing up its own institutional foundations.
 The sacrilege currently spewing out of the Court may simply be its attempt to get back to basics—the “original” plan according to them.
-My writing flows comfortably through the shocking mainstream legal discourse of 2026 and beyond, as it pierces the black swans of America, potentially to destroy them, but for constructive purposes.
+The offerings of Everything at Issue will flow comfortably through the Court’s radicalism in 2020s and beyond by exposing black swans to public discourse.

-I own and run a virtual law firm SchroederLaw currently based out of Hollywood, California.
-I anticipate that the occurrence of disclosure of client interest will be rare.
+I own and run a virtual law firm SchroederLaw currently based in Hollywood, California.
+I anticipate that disclosure of client interest will be rare.
 However, if for any reason I comment about a SchroederLaw client’s matter, or a matter that a client has an interest in, I will disclose the fact of the interest in the content.
 I do not publicly comment on client matters or matters related to my clients’ interests without informed written consent, and only when it is in the interest of my clients to do so.

 Yours Respectfully,